I received an interesting question today:

 So, unfortunately – and fortunately, it isn’t as simple as ‘how much’ alkaline or acid remains in food after metabolism.

-Unfortunate, because many readers thought it was simple; just eat the foods with high alkaline pH, and they were wrong.
+Unfortunate, many readers thought it was simple; just eat the foods with high alkaline pH, and they were wrong.
 Fortunate because it gives us an opening to a higher understanding of the relevance of both acids and alkalis in our diet.

 Give up sugar.
 Sugar as sugar, sugar as starch, sugar as carbs.
 Replace this quick and nasty power source with the one you have been using for thousands of years.
 FAT.